As the

-The number one question: Can you tell
+The question we receive most often: Can you tell

 me where my grandmother's textile (embroidery, tapestry, kimono, etc.)